PoliticalGraveyard.com

 Books by Sonny Bono: And the Beat Goes On

 Ricardo Jerome Bordallo (1927-1990) — also known as Ricardo J. Bordallo; Ricky Bordallo — of Agana (now Hagatna), Guam.
 Born in Agana (now Hagatna), Guam, December 11, 1927.
-Son of B. J. Bordallo.
 Democrat.
-Restaurant owner; member of Guam legislature, 1956-70; Guam Democratic Party chair, 1960-63, 1971-73; delegate to Democratic National Convention from Guam, 1964; Governor of Guam, 1975-78, 1983-86; defeated, 1970; Convicted in 1987 on corruption charges, including bribery, obstruction of justice, and witness tampering; sentenced to nine years in prison and fined; some of the charges were overturned on appeal in 1988; resentenced to four years in prison in December, 1989.
-Just before he was to report to prison, he committed suicide by pistol shot to the head; he was wrapped in a Guam flag, wearing a sign saying "I regret I have but one life to give for my island," and chained to a statue of Chief Quipuha, in a busy traffic circle at rush hour, in Agana (now Hagatna), Guam, February 1, 1990 (age 62 years, 52 days).
-Burial location unknown.
+Restaurant owner; automobile dealer; member of Guam legislature, 1956-70; Guam Democratic Party chair, 1960-63, 1971-73; delegate to Democratic National Convention from Guam, 1964; Governor of Guam, 1975-78, 1983-86; defeated, 1970; Convicted in 1987 on corruption charges, including bribery, obstruction of justice, and witness tampering; sentenced to nine years in prison and fined; some of the charges were overturned on appeal in 1988; resentenced to four years in prison in December, 1989.
+Catholic.
+Chamorro ancestry.
+Just before he was to report to prison, he chained himself to a statue of Chief Quipuha, in a busy traffic circle at rush hour; wrapped in a Guam flag and wearing a sign saying "I regret I have but one life to give for my island," he shot and killed himself, in Agana (now Hagatna), Guam, February 1, 1990 (age 62 years, 52 days).
+Interment at Pigo Catholic Cemetery, Hagatna, Guam.

 Daniel Brown (d.
 1936) — of Hammond, Lake County, Ind.
 Republican.
 Restaurant owner; mayor of Hammond, Ind., 1918-25; defeated in primary, 1929.
 Died April 20, 1936.
 Interment at Elmwood Cemetery, Hammond, Ind.

-Relatives: Son of John Young Brown, Sr.; married to Phyllis George (Miss America 1971); father of John Young Brown III.
-See Brown family of Kentucky.
+Relatives: Son of John Young Brown Sr.; married to Phyllis George; father of John Young Brown III.

 Andrew L. Cetraro (born c.1976) — of Bozeman, Gallatin County, Mont.
 Born in Bozeman, Gallatin County, Mont., about 1976.
 Restaurant owner; mayor of Bozeman, Mont., 2004-05.
 Arrested at his home in November 2005; accused of assaulting his pregnant wife while intoxicated; arraigned on misdemeanor charges; pleaded not guilty.
 Still living as of 2005.